denis-berthier/CSP-Rules-V2.1/README.md

 ## 4. Examples<br>
-For making the above more explicit, consider the following (moderately difficult) Sudoku puzzle (created by "Mith"):<br>
+For making the above more explicit, consider the following (moderately difficult) Sudoku puzzle (created by Philip Newman (alias "mith" on the Sudoku forums):<br>

 ```
    +-------+-------+-------+